nutttaro/wp-taxonomy-order/README.md

 * License: GPLv2 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Order Taxonomy and child with a Drag and Drop Sortable.
+WP Taxonomy Order is a plugin allows for the ordering of taxonomy or category for WordPress.

 ## Description